 My choice of Web browser is dictated by my “wide-gamut” monitor.

 What does that mean?
-First, a gamut is the range of colors that a monitor or printer can display.
+First, gamut is the range of colors a monitor or printer can display.
 It’s also the range of colors contained in a color space.
-A color space is a mathematical scheme for representing colors as numbers, typically triads of eight- or sixteen-bit red, green, and blue values for each pixel in an image.
+A color space is a mathematical scheme for representing colors as numbers, typically triads of eight- or sixteen-bit red, green, and blue values for each of the thousands or millions of pixels in an image.

 Most monitors have a fairly narrow gamut, approximating a color space called sRGB.
 Hewlett-Packard and Microsoft developed sRGB in 1996 as a “lowest common denominator” standard for images on the nascent World Wide Web, based on the color rendition of the CRT (picture tube) monitors available at the time. sRGB is certainly adequate for many kinds of pictures.
 That’s why it remains the standard for nearly all images on the Web, as well as the default color space— often the only available one— for digital cameras.

 But sRGB’s narrow gamut lacks many “saturated” (pure and vivid) colors found in nature and in color photographs, which means monitors can’t display them.
 The closest it gets to a vivid green is distinctly yellowish.
 Deep blue sky can turn purple or gunmetal gray.
 And if your love is like a red, red rose, it might turn into a featureless red blob.
 The details of the petals are differentiated in colors well outside the sRGB gamut.